 Only considering roundtrip itineraries

 When planning, I initially assumed roundtrip itineraries were the best option.
 It seemed easier to book flights and transportation.
-However, I learned that one-way itineraries could offer better Alaskan cruise experiences than roundtrip cruises.
+However, I learned that one-way cruises could offer better Alaskan cruise experiences than roundtrip cruises.
 The advice was to start in Vancouver and end in Seward or vice versa.

 After looking at various itineraries, I realized I could spend two or three days more in Alaska traveling one way.
 This would allow me time to visit more glaciers and Denali National Park and Preserve.